Skip navigation

 Tyrosine hydroxylase deficiency

-More than 20 mutations in the TH gene have been identified in people with tyrosine hydroxylase (TH) deficiency.
-These mutations result in reduced activity of the tyrosine hydroxylase enzyme.
+Many variants in the TH gene have been identified in people with tyrosine hydroxylase deficiency.
+This is a condition that primarily affects movement and can vary in severity.
+The TH gene variants that cause tyrosine hydroxylase deficiency reduce the activity of the tyrosine hydroxylase enzyme.
 As a result, the body produces less dopamine, norepinephrine, and epinephrine.
-These catecholamines are necessary for normal nervous system function, and changes in their levels contribute to the abnormal movements, nervous system dysfunction, and other neurological problems seen in people with TH deficiency.
+These catecholamines are necessary for normal nervous system function.
+Changes in their levels contribute to the abnormal movements and nervous system dysfunction seen in people with tyrosine hydroxylase deficiency.

 More About This Health Condition